ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 linseed oil and stir in pulverized coal
 to the consistency of paint.
 Put a
 coat of this over tho timber, and
-there is not a man living that wil
+there is not a man living that will
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:msar:batch_msar_eiffel_ver02:data:sn83016925:00295878769:1883062001:0493/pct:43.166667,84.518123,14.645833,8.752459/!600,600/0/default.jpg"/>
 </td>